NYC - SYD

 • If you’d like to enjoy extra legroom, wider seats, priority boarding and other airline-specific perks, consider upgrading to premium economy.
 Airlines like Delta, ANA, American Airlines and United all offer premium economy fares on flights from New York to Sydney.

-Top 4 airlines serving from New York to Sydney
+Reviews of the top 4 airlines flying from New York to Sydney

 See real verified KAYAK customer reviews for airlines flying from New York to Sydney.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.